PipeWire/wireplumber/docs/rst/configuration/device.rst

 Device Configuration
 ====================

-``wireplumber.conf.d/device.conf`` deals with the configuration, that is common to all the devices.
+``wireplumber.conf.d/device.conf`` configuration file deals with the device configuration, that is common to all the devices.
 Interface specific configuration like :ref:`ALSA<config_alsa>` , :ref:`Bluetooth<config_bluetooth>` etc is dealt in separate configuration files.

 Simple Configuration Options
 ----------------------------